 Some women are also quite insecure about their bodies after pregnancy.
 They may weigh more than they did before the pregnancy and some struggle with connective tissue damage.
 Others even believe that their vagina or entire vulva is not as attractive as it once was.
 These fears are understandable but you just need to speak openly with your partner and feel confident in yourself…

 Rumors persist online in forums and blogs, claiming that women are not fertile for at least one year after giving birth and can’t get pregnant.
 This is completely false!
 In fact, it is actually quite easy to get pregnant after giving birth.
 For this reason, using contraception remains important.
 You can try condoms or even the pill.
 However, be aware that if you are breastfeeding, you can not take the traditional oestrogen-based birth control pills.
 They should be avoided as they can reduce breast milk production.

-Making sure sex after birth is wonderful
+Making sure sex after birth feels GOOD

 It’s a good idea to consider sex after giving birth as a new beginning.
 Does it feel especially exciting and fresh?
 Then that is great!
 Use this spark to conquer insecurities and find joy in being touched.
 Cuddle.
 Take pleasure in being close to one another.
 The next steps usually come quite naturally…